fleaz/hacktoberfest-tagger/README.md

 ## Usage
 ```
-./run.py --help
-usage: run.py [-h] [--dry-run] {add,remove}
+run.py [-h] [--organization ORGANIZATION] [--dry-run] {add,remove}

-Quickly add/remove the 'hacktoberfest' topic to all of your public Github projects
+Quickly add/remove the 'hacktoberfest' topic to all of your public Github
+projects

 positional arguments:
   {add,remove}          'add' or 'remove' the topic

 optional arguments:
   -h, --help            show this help message and exit
+  --organization ORGANIZATION, -o ORGANIZATION
+                        Modify topics for an organization, not your personal
+                        projects
   --dry-run             Don't actually modify the topics
 ```